sindresorhus/electron-context-menu/readme.md

 Should return an array of [`MenuItem`](https://electronjs.org/docs/api/menu-item/) to be prepended to the context menu.

 The first argument is an array of default actions that can be used.
 The second argument is [this `parameters` object](https://electronjs.org/docs/api/web-contents/#event-context-menu).
-The third argument is the [BrowserWindow](https://electronjs.org/docs/api/browser-window/) the context menu was requested for.
+The third argument is the window or view the context menu was requested for.
 The fourth argument is the context menu event.

 `MenuItem` labels may contain the placeholder `{selection}` which will be replaced by the currently selected text as described in [`options.labels`](#labels).